vinceau/fbscraper/README.md

 # Inner Workings
 The program is composed of a backend module called fbscrape and a frontend main.py file.
-It uses an Model-view-controller (MVC) model with the fbscrape module as the model, the .py files as the controllers, and the .kv files as the view.
+It uses an Model-view-controller (MVC) model with the fbscrape module as the model, the `gui/*.py` files as the controllers, and the `gui/*.kv` files as the view.

-The fbscrape.crawler is responsible for opening/loading/processing through webpages whilst the fbscraper.scraper extends this by storing the information crawled by the crawler and saving it onto the local hard disk.
+The fbscrape.crawler is responsible for opening/loading/processing through webpages whilst the fbscrape.scraper extends this by storing the information crawled by the crawler and saving it onto the local hard disk.
 The storing component is generally handled by record.py.

 # Known Issues